jagirsingh-oss/Inter-VLAN-Routing/README.md

 ip route 192.168.13.0 255.255.255.0 10.0.0.2
 ```

-For complete configurations, refer to `commands.txt`.
+For complete configurations, refer to `configuration.txt`.

 ---